A block Recycled GMRES method with investigations into aspects of solver performance: Background

 \section{Background}

-We wish to efficiently solve a sequence of linear systems \be \vek A^{[i]}\vek X^{[i]} = \vek B^{[i]}, \ee where the coefficient matrices $\vek A^{[i]}\in\Cnn$ are assumed to be non-Hermitian and the right-hand side $\vek B^{[i]}\in \C^{n \times p}$.
-For many applications, the matrices $\vek A^{[i]}$ are large and sparse.
-Krylov subspace iterative methods have become a standard tool for solving sparse systems such as those arising in (\ref{eqn.Axb}).
-In this paper, we consider both the case that $p=1$ and $p>1$.
-Block Krylov subspace methods (see Section \ref{subsection.block-krylov}) have been proposed in the case that $p>1$ and these techniques can also be used to accelerate convergence in the single-vector case that $p=1$, as first suggested in \cite{OLeary1980} and elaborated upon in \cite{O-ParCG.1987} and also used in, e.g., \cite{CK.2010,S.2014}.
-See, e.g., \cite{Gutknecht2007} for a nice introduction.
+Krylov subspace iterative methods are a standard tool for solving sparse systems such as those arising in \eqref{eqn.Axb}.
+In this work, we consider solving \eqref{eqn.Axb} using block Krylov subspace techniques (\Cref{subsection.block-krylov}) in the case that the number of right-hand sides $p>1$, but we also explore the utility of using these techniques for the case that $p=1$, in order to accelerate convergence.
+The latter application of the block techniques was first suggested in \cite{OLeary1980} and elaborated upon in \cite{O-ParCG.1987} and also used in, e.g., \cite{CK.2010,S.2014}; see, e.g.,~\cite{Gutknecht2007}, for a nice introduction to the topic.

-In the case $p=1$, the GCRO-DR method was introduced for the solution of sequences of slowly-changing linear systems.
-This method allows one to retain important approximate invariant subspace information generated during the solution of the $i$th linear system, and leverage that information to accelerate convergence of the iteration to solve the subsequent $(i+1)st$ system.